 8. Historicity.
 (This is a silly term, but it is short-hand for “Is the history true?” )

 Modern commentators labor this issue, in general and in individual episodes, endlessly.
 Conservative Christians believe most of it is defensible; critical scholars know a lot of it is legend and retails what early believers wanted to believe.
 Acts is unique, in a class by itself, unlike the Gospels.
-Mostly the only criteria for “true or false” are internal consistency, consistency with other New Testament writings, and what modern persons believe is possible or probable.
+Mostly the only criteria for “true or false” are internal consistency, consistency with other New Testament writings, data about Roman provinces at the time, and what modern persons believe is possible or probable.